Take action at your business to prevent and divert waste

 "(Solana Center) has been providing all of this education and has been composting and managing food waste and suggesting things for how people manage their food at home," Blakepear said.
 "And also helping cities all throughout this county.
 So we have some real leadership here."

--- Mayor Blakespear, in reference to Encinitas' shift in the face of SB 1383 ordinances
+— Senator Catherine Blakespear, (previously City of Encinitas Mayor), in reference to Encinitas' shift in the face of SB 1383 ordinances

 "Thank you for all the information you put together for our [Edible Food Recovery] deliverable to the County.
 You did an awesome job and it is always a pleasure working with Solana Center.
 Thanks again!!"